 Ahead of this, Nutra Ingredients-Asia reached out to get some general advice for companies specifically in the health food and supplement space that want to expand their products to China, covering a range of interesting topics.

-You can find the full piece that they did on their site:
+You can find the full piece on their site here.

 I thought that some of the broader advice given is applicable to most companies more generally and so it’d be a good idea to share some of that here.

 Key Obstacles to China Market Entry:

 One of the major obstacles we find is that companies have a lack of understanding of the market.
 You need to not only understand your customer, but also regulations, timing and cultural differences in both business and consumer behaviour.

 You also need a clear sales and marketing strategy that goes beyond just ‘selling on key e-commerce platforms’.
 Really think long term about how you are going to communicate with your Chinese customers, and where your product is to be seen and sold.

 The Opportunity in Cross Border E-commerce and other Emerging Sales Channels:

 The Chinese E-commerce market is huge, and it’s not going away anytime soon, so it must always be considered as a core sales channel when dealing with China.
 Many brands have been successful in the past using this channel as a key entry method.